 - 150 covered parking spaces for aircraft (between the airport's T-hangars and conventional hangars)

 About 170 aircraft are based at the airport, with approximately 127,000 annual operations (takeoffs or landings).
 The Airport is owned and operated by the City of Ormond Beach, and is designated by the Federal Aviation Administration as a publicly owned, public-use general aviation facility, and by the National Plan of Integrated Airport Systems as a General Aviation (GA) Transport Type (TR) Airport.

 Airport Appraisal 2012

-The 2017 Environmental Assessment Form for the Runway 8 and Taxiway Alpha Extension projects is available here.
+The completed Environmental Assessment report for the Runway 8 and Taxiway Alpha Extension projects is available here.
 The FAA's Finding of No Significant Impact (FONSI) is available here.